vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 back top right.
 However, I plan to mull over the information and may review the photos again over the next few days to see if I change my mind.

+## 2025-11-25 (off-cycle floss pick pressure testing)

+On Tuesday 2025-11-25, I did off-cycle floss pick pressure testing.
+I pressed the floss pick reasonably strongly against all interdental gaps, covering most interdental gaps at least twice and some even 3 times.
+Overall, the pain lasted only a few seconds in each interdental gap, but it was a little bit more than I would ideally like, so I should continue to follow good  dental care practices.